maherharb/Diffraction/README.md

 ## Simulate diffraction pattern in Transmission Election Microscopy.

-The library is capable of simulating geometrical patterns such as the one shown below for TEM diffraction off a crystal.
+The library is also capable of simulating geometrical patterns such as the one shown below for TEM diffraction off a crystal.
 This uses mostly the same parameters from the non-coplanar example.

 Most notably, the probe structure once again only requires two variables, Type and Energy: